 Shopping for work clothes has its ups and downs.
-On one end, curating your in-office identity through style can be a creative and even inspiring process—especially if you snag work clothes that can easily transition from the office to a night out.
-But, on the other, there are a lot of things to consider, including how to balance your style with what is professionally acceptable, comfortability (after all, you’ll be wearing them for most of the day), and quality, since you’ll need to get a lot of wear out of them.
+On one end, curating your in-office identity through style can be an enjoyable creative—especially if you snag work clothes that can easily transition from the office to a night out.
+But, on the other, there are a lot of things to consider, including how to balance your style with what is professionally acceptable, comfortability, and quality.

 Another tricky thing about shopping for work clothes: So many of us have spent the last couple of years working in our sweatpants at home, so there’s the added factor of figuring out how to dress for work again.

-“You might have to tweak and adjust a few things to make it more work-appropriate, but you can easily keep your style at the office by mixing and matching your favorite pieces with more functional items for work,” says celebrity stylist Naz Meknat, adding that finding investment pieces that take you from the office to after-work activities—such as dinner with your significant other or drinks with friends—are key.
+“You might have to tweak and adjust a few things to make it more work-appropriate, but you can easily keep your style at the office by mixing and matching your favorite pieces with more functional items for work,” says celebrity stylist Naz Meknat, who adds that finding investment pieces that take you from the office to after-work activities—such as dinner with your significant other or drinks with friends—is key.